Carolina–Duke rivalry: History

 After Smith's retirement in 1997, North Carolina suffered through three coaching changes (from Dean Smith to Bill Guthridge to Matt Doherty to Roy Williams) between 1997 and 2003.
 The six seasons between Bill Guthridge and Matt Doherty from 1997 to 2003 Duke won 13 of 17 games against North Carolina and some said that the rivalry was on the decline.
 However, with the arrival of North Carolina's alumnus Roy Williams as head coach in 2003, North Carolina won six regular season titles in eight years (2005, 2007, 2008, 2009, 2011, 2012), won the ACC tournament in back to back years in 2007 and 2008 and won its fourth, fifth, and sixth NCAA championships in 2005, 2009, and 2017 respectively.
 North Carolina also won 6 of 8 games against Duke from 2005 to 2009.
 Erik Spanberg of The Christian Science Monitor even argued in 2008 that the rivalry had tilted towards North Carolina in recent years.

 However, between 2009 and 2017 Duke won 13 of 18 games against North Carolina including 3 season sweeps over North Carolina in 2010, 2013 and 2015.
 During the 2009–2010 season, Duke won the regular season finale by 32 points, which was the second largest Duke win in series history.
 Following that game, Duke went on to win a fourth National title in 2010 and a fifth title in 2015.

-In 2017, UNC won its 6th national title, and the rivalry has been in UNC's favor ever since.
-UNC won 2 out of 3 matchups against Duke in 2018, 2019, and 2022.
-UNC swept Duke 2–0 in 2021.
-In 2022, UNC defeated Duke in Coach K's final home game in Cameron, and then a month later defeated Duke in Coach K's final game ever in the 2022 Final Four.
+In 2017, UNC won its 6th national title.
+Since then, Duke and North Carolina have been splitting wins every year.
+In 2022, North Carolina defeated Duke in Krzyzewski's final home game in Cameron, returning the favor after Duke defeated North Carolina in Krzyzewski's last game at the Dean E. Smith Center a month earlier.
+In their highly anticipated third matchup, North Carolina defeated Duke in Krzyzewski's final game ever in the 2022 Final Four.

 Former Esquire editor and author (and North Carolina graduate) Will Blythe argues that the rivalry's passion can be attributed greatly to class and culture in the South.

 To legions of otherwise reasonable adults, it is a conflict that surpasses sports; it is locals against outsiders, elitists against populists, even good against evil… The rivalry may be a way of aligning oneself with larger philosophic ideals — of choosing teams in life — a tradition of partisanship that reveals the pleasures and even the necessity of hatred.

 The March 4, 2006 game was the most watched college basketball game in ESPN history.

 The rivalry has been the subject of various books and articles, including To Hate Like This Is to Be Happy Forever by Blythe and Blue Blood by Art Chansky.

 Further illustrating the intensity of the rivalry, U.S. Representative Brad Miller, a die-hard Carolina fan, told an Associated Press writer in 2012, "I have said very publicly that if Duke was playing against the Taliban, then I'd have to pull for the Taliban."